xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 * Cross country data show that domestic shares of equity portfolios are often far above what global diversification would predict.
 This holds in major markets such as the United States, Japan, and Europe, and is even more pronounced in some emerging markets.
 * Classical work documented both severe home bias and high turnover in foreign holdings.
 This combination is difficult to reconcile with simple stories based only on fixed costs or lack of interest in foreign assets.
 * International macro puzzles, including imperfect risk sharing and consumption correlations that are too low, are tightly related to home bias in portfolios.

-* A large literature has explored explanations based on:
+A large literature has explored explanations based on:

 * information asymmetries,
 * transaction and monitoring costs,
 * institutional and regulatory restrictions,
 * background risk and non traded assets,
-  * behavioral preferences, such as familiarity or patriotism.
+* behavioral preferences, such as familiarity, salience, or patriotism.

 Despite many partial successes, there is no consensus single explanation that quantitatively accounts for the full magnitude and persistence of home bias across different countries and time periods.
 The problem is structurally difficult because:

-* Multiple mechanisms can produce similar patterns.
+* multiple mechanisms can produce similar patterns,
-* Relevant frictions and preferences are hard to measure directly.
+* relevant frictions and preferences are hard to measure directly,
-* Equilibrium outcomes involve higher order interactions among many agents and institutions.
+* equilibrium outcomes involve higher order interactions among many agents and institutions,
+* global datasets are heterogeneous in coverage and quality.

+From the TU perspective, Q102 remains an open problem.
+This file records an **E1 level encoding** of the puzzle and an **N1 level narrative** around incentive tension.
+It does not claim that the encoding is unique or complete, and it does not claim that friction only stories are sufficient.

 ### 1.3 Role in the BlackHole project

-Within the BlackHole S problem collection, Q102 serves three purposes.
+Within the BlackHole S problem collection, Q102 serves three roles.

 1. It is a central example of **incentive_tension** in economic systems.
 Investors face local incentives, frictions, and perceptions that pull their portfolios away from global risk sharing benchmarks.

-2. It provides a bridge between micro level portfolio decisions and macro level outcomes, such as systemic risk concentration and international imbalance patterns.
+2. It provides a bridge between micro level portfolio decisions and macro level outcomes, such as:

+   * systemic risk concentration,
+   * international imbalance patterns,
+   * and cross country differences in exposure to common shocks.

 3. It supplies reusable components for:

    * encoding hidden exposures and their deviation from benchmarks,
    * decomposing observed anomalies into friction driven and residual parts,
-   * testing how far a tension based description can go without committing to a unique structural model.
+   * testing how far a tension based description can go without committing to a unique structural model of preferences or expectations.

+All three roles are restricted to the effective layer.
+Q102 does not specify any TU level explanation for why home bias exists.
+It only provides tools for measuring and organizing the puzzle within the TU ecosystem.

 ### References